nuxt-modules/ngrok/README.md

 ## Development

 1. Clone this repository
-2. Install dependencies using `yarn install`
+2. Install dependencies using `yarn`
 3. Start development server using `yarn dev`

 ## License